threat9/threat9-test-bed/README.md

 ## Test utilities

 ### `HttpServiceMock`
-`HttpServiceMock` is a `flask` application that allows adding `unittests.mock` as view functions.
+`HttpServiceMock` is a `flask` application that allows for  adding `unittests.mock`  as view functions.
 This gives us ability to setup dummy http services on demand for testing purposes.

 ```python
 from threat9_test_bed.service_mocks import HttpServiceMock